 The European meeting place for young theatrical creation in Grenoble

-The first edition was set up experimentally with about sixty young actors from theatre workshops in Poland, Algeria, Italy, France, and Germany.
-The success of this initial meeting led the organizers to make the event permanent.
+The first edition was experimentally set up with about sixty young actors from theatre workshops in Poland, Algeria, Italy, France, and Germany.
+The success of this initial encounter led the organizers to make the event permanent.
 Since then, the festival has continued to grow, now bringing together 150 to 200 young artists each year, from theatre companies across Europe and partner countries.

 For about ten days, between late June and early July, the Encounters unfold a rich program in several venues in Grenoble:

-Each edition concludes with a grand nocturnal parade-show through the streets of Grenoble, an emblematic moment of the festival.
-All participants from the international workshops showcase the work done during the week around the year's theme, in a multilingual theatrical and festive procession.
-This parade offers young people the opportunity to voice their perspectives in the public space, to make the plurality of European languages heard, and to raise public awareness of contemporary youth issues.
+Each edition concludes with a grand parade-show in the streets of Grenoble, an emblematic moment of the festival.
+All participants of the international workshops present the work carried out during the week around the year's theme, in a multilingual theatrical and festive procession.
+This parade offers young people the opportunity to express themselves in public space, to make the plurality of European languages heard, and to raise public awareness of the challenges facing contemporary youth.

-As every year, the Encounters will bring together approximately 150 young actors from theatre companies from about ten European countries.
-Coming from Germany, Belgium, Italy, France, Eastern Europe, the United Kingdom, and Ireland, these young artists will present their creations in their native languages and participate in a unique collective adventure.
+This edition brings together approximately 150 young actors from 13 theatre companies from 12 countries: Belgium, Bulgaria, Czech Republic, France, Germany, Lithuania, Morocco, Moldova, Portugal, Romania, Spain, and the United Kingdom.
+Coming from all over Europe and partner countries, these young artists present their creations in their native languages and participate in a unique collective adventure.

 The Rencontres du Jeune Théâtre Européen are held annually, generally over ten days between late June and early July.
 The festival has been taking place since 1989 and will be in its 38th edition in 2026.